 Research

-My research lies at the intersection of physical oceanography and computational science.
+My research lies at the intersection of physical oceanography, numerical modeling, and machine learning.
 Current and past research projects include:

 - Ocean mesoscale eddies